mendix/docs/content/howto/extensibility/how-to-create-a-native-pluggable-widget.md

 Before starting this how-to, make sure you have completed the following prerequisites:

 * Install Mendix Studio Pro 8.3
-* Install the Mendix Make it Native app on a mobile device or an emulator.
+* Install the Mendix Make It Native app on a mobile device or an emulator.
 * Install Long Term Support (LTS) v10.16.3 or any higher version of [Node.js](https://nodejs.org)
 * Install latest [Yeoman](https://yeoman.io/) with the following command: